13 Charming Quebec Villages in the Eastern Townships

 The Eastern Townships, or in French Cantons de l’est, is full of farmland, softly rolling hills, crystal-clear lakes and mountains.
 It’s a nature lovers’ paradise- perfect for outdoor and sports enthusiasts.

 Not to mention the wineries and fruit orchards delighting any foodie traveller.
-Vacation in the Eastern Townships and there’s a little something for everyone.
+Vacation in Quebec Eastern Townships and you’ll find there’s a little something for everyone.

 But it’s the small towns and villages that I fell in love with the most.
-In particular, the 13 designated Les Coeurs Villageois that are dotted throughout the 9 Regions in the Eastern Townships.
+In particular, the 13 designated Les Coeurs Villageois dotted throughout the 9 Regions in the Eastern Townships.

 To earn the special title of Les Coeurs Villageois the Quebec village is deemed to be incredibly welcoming to visitors.
 And, each one does just that!

 Considered to be the most beautiful villages in Quebec, each one offers something a bit different.
-And, they certainly go out of their way to showcase the best of what they have to offer- from products to culture.
+And, they certainly go out of their way to showcase the best of what they have to offer.

 13 Les Coeurs Villageois Quebec Villages